Analysis - Europe's bailout an unexpected bargain for China

 China's contribution to any rescue this time around would likely be far smaller.

-That's because while China officially has a pile of $3.2 trillion (1.98 trillion pounds) of foreign exchange reserves, there isn't nearly so much money on hand.
+That's because while China officially has a pile of $3.2 trillion of foreign exchange reserves, there isn't nearly so much money on hand.

 Excess reserves -- the amount of foreign currency above and beyond that needed to cover short-term trade and sovereign debt purposes -- are calculated closer to $1.5 trillion.